m-kovalsky/MiniModelBuilder/README.md

 ## Files

-* MiniModelBuilder.cs: This is the Mini Model Builder program which is run inside of Tabular Editor.
+* MiniModelBuilder.cs: This is the Mini Model Builder program which runs inside of Tabular Editor.
 This is where you customize your mini model to your desired specifications.

 * MiniModelBuilder_Create.cs: This is the script that is executed to create the mini model.
 It reads the metadata which was saved while using the Mini Model Builder program.

 ## Instructions for running the program